platformio/platformio-docs/boards/espressif32/esp32-s3-devkitm-1.rst

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-Espressif ESP32-S2-Kaluga-1 Kit has on-board debug probe and **IS READY** for debugging.
+Espressif ESP32-S3-DevKitM-1 has on-board debug probe and **IS READY** for debugging.
 You don't need to use/buy external debug probe.

 .. list-table::
   :header-rows:  1